hashi0203/riscv-processor/README.md

 	If you want to run your `original test program`, you should follow this process.

 	We use [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain) as a cross compiler.<br>
-	Basically, you can follow the instructions in the GitHub.
+	Basically, you can follow the instructions on the GitHub page.

 	```bash
 	$ git clone https://github.com/riscv/riscv-gnu-toolchain